WhiteBlackGoose/elliptic-curves/README.md

 # My naive implementation of ECC

 ECC - elliptic curves cryptography.
 This is just my hello world project to learn a bit about ECC.
-A few details about this project:

-- Curve: $y^2 = x^3 + 100x + 1$
+It works in general case with any length of key as long as the types implement a list of traits. `algebra.rs` contains all relevant traits from group theory, and `base_traits.rs` also some technical traits, that's how keys and elements of the group can be substituted.

-- Key: 128bit
+As a default, I use `secp256k1` with the bitcoin's parameters, because why not.

 Usage: see `--help`.